IBM/CodeEngine/serverless-fleet-worker-registration/README.md

 # Fleet Register

-A lightweight Go HTTP server that monitors IBM Cloud Code Engine fleet workers by tracking their lifecycle events in an Excel file.
+A lightweight Go HTTP server that monitors IBM Cloud Code Engine fleet workers by tracking their lifecycle events in a CSV file.

 ## Use Case

 This application is deployed as a Code Engine application to monitor fleet workers.
 Fleet workers call the `/register` endpoint when they start and the `/deregister` endpoint before they shut down.
-The application maintains a persistent Excel file tracking all worker activity, including registration and completion timestamps.
+The application maintains a persistent CSV file tracking all worker activity, including registration and completion timestamps.

 **Deployment Flow:**
 1. Deploy this app as a Code Engine application with persistent storage